The Quadratic and Cubic Characters of 2: From the Beginning

 \begin{quote} [t]he theory of cubic residues must be based in a similar way on a consideration of numbers of the form $a + bh$ where h is an imaginary root of the equation $h^{3}-1 = 0$, say $h=(-1+\sqrt{-3})/2$, and similarly the theory of residues of higher powers leads to the introduction of other imaginary quantities \cite{biblioteca1863werke2} (translated \cite[pg.
 84]{cox2013primes}). \end{quote}

 As we know it today, the value $``h"$ that Gauss was referring to is $\omega$, a cube root of unity, and the set of numbers of the form $a+bh$ is now known as the Eisenstein integers.
 Gauss' speculation came to no fruition, and it wasn't until 1844 that cubic reciprocity was first proven by Gotthold Eisenstein, who also happened to be one of Gauss' students.
-There is, however, some debate regarding whether Gauss was able to eventually produce a proof of the law in posthumous publications containing notes before or after Eisenstein published his manuscripts.
+There is, however, some debate regarding whether Gauss' notes containing a proof of the law—which eventually appeared in posthumous monographs—were written before or after Eisenstein published his manuscripts.
 In June of 1844, after reading Eisenstein's manuscripts on cubic reciprocity, Gauss even invited Eisenstein to his home in Göttingen to discuss them.
-The proof that Eisenstein produced used primary numbers and the residue class ring $\ZZ[\omega]/\pi\ZZ[\omega]$, where $\pi$ was some prime element of $\ZZ[\omega]$, as well as cubic Gauss sums, which Gauss had developed several years earlier.
+The proof that Eisenstein produced used primary numbers and the residue class ring $\ZZ[\omega]/\pi\ZZ[\omega]$, where $\pi$ is some prime element of $\ZZ[\omega]$.
+We will discuss the importance of primary numbers later when we delve into cubic reciprocity more deeply, but fundamentally they were created by Eisenstein to differentiate between particular elements of the Eisenstein integers with respect to unique factorization.
+Eisenstein's proof also implements cubic Gauss sums, which Gauss had developed several years earlier.

 In perfect analogy with the Legendre symbol, we let $(\alpha/\pi)_{3}$ be the cubic character of $\alpha$ for some prime element $\pi$ and $\alpha$ an arbitrary element of $\ZZ[\omega]$.
 The law of cubic reciprocity can be stated as follows.